yosi-dediashvili/SubiT/design/classes.md

 path to a file, or a simple search.
 It's the Input's job to figure out the type of the input.

+Access to the provider will be made via a main provider instance.
+This provider will store the actual results from the providers, and will pass the providers the input in order to receive results.
+This way, we keep the providers logic out of the Input's logic

 #### InputStatus

 In order to specify where are we in the whole process of locating the right